Our Music

 Little Sunflower.

 You know you will want to move your hips to this gem by Freddie Hubbard.
-Lovely melody and with a driving rhythm where everybody in the band gets a workout.
+It has a lovely melody and a driving rhythm where everybody in the band gets a workout.

 Cissy Strut.